bazelbuild/rules_rust/crate_universe/CONTRIBUTING.md

 ## Tour of the codebase

-We start at `def.bzl`, which invokes the resolver.
+We start at `defs.bzl`, which invokes the resolver.

 The resolver: